 Faith-sharing groups become very aware of the sacramentality of daily life.
 Catholics learn there are seven sacraments, but in reality there are thousands of ways God’s love and healing power is revealed to us.
 Belonging to a group where people talk about their God experiences sharpens our awareness of the Spirit’s stirrings in our own everyday lives.
 Taking time to listen and be listened to is core to sharing faith.
 It helps us find words for the Spirit stirring in us.

 Any gathering of people of faith will include prayer.
-Perhaps you will always use the prayers suggested in Sunday by Sunday or begin and end with a simple Our Father.
+Perhaps you will begin and end with a simple Our Father.
 Most likely prayers of intercession will become part of your response to your time together, or prayers of thanks.
 Remember, that when two or three are gathered, God is in our midst, together with us on our journey of faith.

 Barbara Darling in her book Creating Small Christian Communities (Good Ground Press, 2003) quotes Cardinal Cormac Murphy O’Connor on the beauty of belonging to a small Christian communities of faith.